 A second brain MRI performed 4 months after the acute thalamic hemorrhage disclosed a cavernous malformation in the right midbrain peduncle extending to the ipsilateral thalamus.

 Coronavirus disease (COVID-19), the severe acute respiratory syndrome caused by coronavirus type 2 (SARS-CoV-2), has rapidly spread worldwide since December 2019.
 Ischemic or hemorrhagic stroke is increasingly recognized in association with COVID-19.
 Intracerebral hemorrhage in the setting of confirmed COVID-19 infection has been reported in healthy young individuals and in patients having preexisting arterial hypertension or while on anticoagulation.
-A thalamic hemorrhage was reported in a previously healthy 19-year-old with COVID-19 infection confirmed by reverse transcription-polymerase chain reaction (RT-PCR) assay with an incidental cerebral angiography finding of moyamoya angiopathy (33).
-Coronavirus type 2 (SARS-CoV-2) has neurotrophic properties, but the mechanism active in COVID-19 intracerebral hemorrhage is still unknown; virus-induced endothelial injury and ACE2 (angiotensin-converting enzyme) receptor dysfunction have been proposed.
+Two thalamic hemorrhage patients (a previously healthy young individual and an older patient with vascular risk factors) had COVID-19 infection confirmed by reverse transcription-polymerase chain reaction (RT-PCR) assay (34; 72).
+SARS-CoV-2 has neurotrophic properties, but the underlying mechanism in COVID-19–induced intracerebral hemorrhage is still unknown.
+Virus-induced endothelial injury, angiotensin-converting enzyme receptor dysfunction, hyperfibrinolysis, and disseminated intravascular coagulation in the setting of COVID-19 infection have been proposed as possible intracerebral hemorrhage mechanisms (72; 63).
 The role of preexisting arterial hypertension, cerebral amyloid angiopathy, and anticoagulation in cerebral hemorrhage associated with COVID-19 needs to be clearly defined.